-Use a calendar to record a monthly or bi-monthly menu.
+A. Use a calendar to record a monthly or bi-monthly menu.

 Our pattern is Steak on Sunday; Monday and Tuesday, beef; Wednesday and Thursday, chicken or pork; and Friday and Saturday, meatless.

 “Three Month Family Favorite Meal Planner”

 $10–2 cartons organic eggs

-Let us SOS: STOP OVER-SPENDING and SOS: STAY OUT of STORES so we can accomplish His work.
-John 4:34 (RSV) states, “Jesus said to them, ‘My food is to do the will of him who sent me, and to accomplish his work.’“ And likewise, let us eat of what lasts.
-John 6:35 (RSV) confirms, “Jesus said to them, ‘I am the bread of life; he who comes to me shall not hunger, and he who believes in me shall never thirst.’ ”
+So let's SOS: STOP OVER-SPENDING and SOS: STAY OUT of STORES so we can better accomplish God's work.
+John 4:34 states, “Jesus said to them, ‘My food is to do the will of him who sent me, and to accomplish his work.’“ And likewise, John 6:35 confirms, “Jesus said to them, ‘I am the bread of life; he who comes to me shall not hunger, and he who believes in me shall never thirst.’ ”

-Next week–Part 3– More SOS Shopping Principles
+Next blog–Part 3– More SOS Shopping Principles